UMP 75x25 [M10x3] GW F200 PLATINIUM / N52 - search holder

 bulk discounts:

-Call us tel: +48 888 99 98 98 or contact us through form on our website.
-You can check the strength and the shape of neodymium magnet in our magnetic mass calculator magnetic mass calculator
+Call us tel: +48 888 99 98 98 or write through contact form on the contact page.
+You can check the strength as well as the appearance of neodymium magnet in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.